DiedrichsenLab/HierarchBayesParcel/docs/source/math.rst

 where :math:`\hat{u}_i^{(k)}` is the inferred expectation on the training data using the fitted model.

-Proof of the adjusted cosine distance is equivalent to :math:`1-R^2`
+Proof of the Adjusted Cosine Distance is equivalent to :math:`1-R^2`
 ********************************************************************

 Weighting the error by the length of the vector effectively calculates squared error between :math:`\mathbf{y}_i` and the prediction scaled to the amplitude of the data (:math:`\mathbf{v}_k||\mathbf{y}_i||`).
 For simplicity, we use :math:`\mathbf{v}_k` to represent the most likely predicted mean direction :math:`{\mathbf{v}_\underset{k}{\operatorname{argmax}}}` for each voxel in the following proof. :math:`1-R^2` between :math:`\mathbf{y}_i` and the prediction scaled to the amplitude of the data (:math:`\mathbf{v}_k||\mathbf{y}_i||`) is defined as: